raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 One such slowdown is overly conservative memory coherency.
 In the future, the Vulkan memory model promises to make these performance concerns more explicit and predictable - a slowdown when you're explicitly asking for barriers or coherent semantics would not be surprising.
 In the meantime, it's something to be aware of and test.
 In particular, just because performance is good on one set of GPUs and drivers is not a guarantee it won't be a problem on others.

-Thanks to Rob Clark for much valuable insight about Adreno ISA, Lei Zhang for pointing me to many useful Adreno (and mobile GPU resources), Hugues Hevrard for help with AGI, and Elias Naur for going on this journey with me, as well as tool support in the form of making glGetProgramBinary easy to run.
+Thanks to Rob Clark for much valuable insight about Adreno ISA, Lei Zhang for pointing me to many useful Adreno (and mobile GPU resources), Hugues Evrard for help with AGI, and Elias Naur for going on this journey with me, as well as tool support in the form of making glGetProgramBinary easy to run.

 [Android GPU Inspector]: https://gpuinspector.dev/
 [A6xx SP]: https://gitlab.freedesktop.org/freedreno/freedreno/-/wikis/A6xx-SP